AIMEVerse/xpell-python/README.md

-# Xpell-Node - Real-Time Interpreter for Python
+# Xpell-Python - Real-Time Interpreter for Python

-Xpell-Node is a real-time interpreter for Node.js application development, such application requires control on several modules  and AI engine to run within high FPS.
+Xpell-Python is a real-time interpreter for Python application development, such application requires control on several modules  and AI engine.

 Xpell enables real-time translation from any command (XCommand) to platform specific command.